 - Canberra Community Law

-- ACT Director of Public Prosecutions (only law indigenous students)
+- ACT Director of Public Prosecutions and ACT Magistrates Court (Indigenous students only).

 FREQUENTLY ASKED QUESTIONS

-A Law or Justice internship is a work placement opportunity for students to put into practice what they have learnt during their degree.
+A law or justice internship unit is a work placement opportunity for students to put into practice what they have learnt during their degree.
 It also allows students to build their knowledge, skills and attributes in a professional legal or justice environment.

 - Ensure that you meet the prerequisite requirements prior to applying to enrol in the unit.

-Students undertaking the Bachelor of Justice Studies SCB001 are required to undertake 11253 Law and Justice Internship to complete the Core Major in Justice Studies.
+If you are undertaking the Bachelor of Justice Studies SCB001 you are required to do an internship unit (at least 11253 Law and Justice Internship unit) in order to complete the Core Major in Justice Studies.

 Students in the Bachelor of Laws SCB101 can select an internship as part of the Category A (Work Integrated Learning Unit) from the Law Electives Major SM0033.